BRVC-ORG/Prospectus-Draft/README.md

 Completion date: March 2026 (for Investor(s)/Pitch Deck purpose(s))

-Continuation date: March 2026 - Current (for Bitcoin Community interfacing, support and transparency (or as much is possible within a incredibly-forward- and also -backward-thinking new market such as Digital Assets and its accompanying Classical Futures-type, perma-burgeoning-seeming applications and variations on web1 and web2 thinking and the like; and its very promising Decentralized Internet, dubbed web3, the not-oft-mentioned but arguably-necrssary web4 space(s) and the exciting, ever-promising future where web5 exists and only goes on to continue Decentralized Finance's pioneering ethos.
+Continuation date: March 2026 - Current (for Bitcoin Community interfacing, support and transparency (or as much is possible within an incredibly-forward- and also -backward-thinking new market such as Digital Assets and its accompanying Classical Futures-type, perma-burgeoning-seeming applications and variations on web1 and web2 thinking and the like; and its very promising Decentralized Internet, dubbed web3, the not-oft-mentioned but arguably-necessary web4 space(s) and the exciting, ever-promising future where web5 exists and only goes on to continue Decentralized Finance's pioneering ethos.
 Meant mainly for GitHub internal note(s)/BRVC-ORG purposes; and also to not have The Author finding his way back to the good life: simple, fun USENET groups where fun, esy-breasy discourse goes to boogie, fulltilt

 For entries before August 2025, see the BRVC Prospectus PDF (created from the original Google Doc) attached above in the list of files at the top of this website; or,'if on iOS/Android visit, the Code section of this repository or visit the URL prospectus.brvc-org.com